Students with Disabilities Transport Program

 Program for Students with Disabilities

-- live in the designated transport area of their specialist school.
-Talk to your child’s school about this
+- live in the designated transport area of their specialist school and

 - be enrolled at the school for three or more days each week.